 "Kenyon Hill Farm is named after my father's first farm, located on Kenyon Hill Road, which he purchased in 1980," says Shane Nolan.
 "In 1990, we bought Kenyon Hill Farm (current location), and have been increasing our herd size ever since."

 When Shane's father, Michael, purchased their first farm, he started with 40 cows, then increased the herd to 150 after the move to Kenyon Hill Farm.
 Once Shane and Curtis started working on the farm full-time in 2005, they increased the herd significantly.
+Since that time their younger brother, Ryan, has also joined the family working on the farm.
 The Nolan family now farms more than 1,000 acres, including about 600 acres of corn for silage, 300 acres for haylage and 100 acres of dry hay, all of which goes to feeding and taking care of their herd of 350 milking Holsteins and 350 young stock. "

 "Our farm is a medium-sized operation and a family affair," remarks Shane.
-"My brother, Curtis, my parents, Michael and Donna, and I are partners and owners."
+"My brothers, Curtis and Ryan, my parents, Michael and Donna, and I are partners and owners."
 Shane and his father handle the crops; Curtis is the herd manager - with Shane helping out when he's not involved with crops; and his mother helps raise the young stock and does the bookkeeping.
 "I guess you can say she has the most important job," jokes Shane.

 The Nolan family has won numerous awards from Agri-Mark for high-quality milk.
 Their registered cows are classified by Holstein Association USA, with 6 receiving 90+ (excellent) scores to date.
 "We strive to breed good all-around cows that look great and perform well in the parlor," notes Shane.
 "We want to be known for having a good solid herd.